Coastal Zone Management Act

 Article 8

-The Central Competent Authority shall formulate a integrated coastal zone management plan for the conservation, protection, utilization, and management of land in coastal zones.
+The Central Competent Authority shall formulate an integrated coastal zone management plan for the protection, prevention, utilization, and management of land in coastal zones.
 The management plan shall include the following items:

 1. Scope of the plan.